AyushS20/Questions/README.md

 Hey Everyone, This Repository contains my Codes of Practical Questions that I've been practising in My Generic Elective Paper "Programming using Python" for Semester 1 in Delhi University.
-For Complete Information, you can open the following file: http://www.du.ac.in/uploads/RevisedSyllabi1/Annexure-86.%20(Comp-Sc-GE).pdf
+For Complete Information, you can refer to the following file: http://www.du.ac.in/uploads/RevisedSyllabi1/Annexure-86.%20(Comp-Sc-GE).pdf
 Further, For convenience, I'm adding the Respective Questions here as well.

 # Question 2